GayanAthukorala/ZeroFoodWaste/README.md

 # ZeroFoodWaste

 ## Description
-ZeroFoodWaste is an app I created to help reduce food wastage, by providing users with recipes that have adjusted ingredient amounts to meet their caloric requirements
+ZeroFoodWaste is an app I created to help reduce food wastage, by providing users with recipes for meals they want to make that have adjusted ingredient amounts to meet their caloric requirements

 ## Built With
 - Python